dima634/baby_shark/README.md

 ```

 ## Constrained 2D triangulation
-`ConstrainedTriangulation2` struct implements constrained triangulation of points set.
-Triangulation is build on top of unconstrained delaunay triangulation by inserting constrained edges.
-Therefore it is not necessarily a delaunay triangulation.
+The `ConstrainedTriangulation2` struct facilitates the constrained triangulation of a set of points.
+It builds upon the unconstrained Delaunay triangulation by inserting constrained edges.
+However, it's important to note that the resulting triangulation may not always be a Delaunay triangulation.

+Conflicting constraints are automatically resolved through the following steps:
+* When a new constrained edge intersects with another constrained edge, both edges are split into two at the intersection point
+* When a new constrained edge intersects with a point, the edge is split into two at that point

 <img width="500" alt="image" src="https://github.com/dima634/baby_shark/assets/48240075/8a082313-69de-478b-ae2d-20a3d4d3b7c7">